LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/implementationguide.md

 ---
-pagename: Using LivePerson SDK - Android
+pagename: Use the LivePerson SDK - Android
 redirect_from:
   - android-integration-guide.html
 Keywords: